aisamanra/config-ini/README.md

   } deriving (Eq, Show)
 ~~~

 In this case, we can't construct a `Config` value until we've parsed all three fields in two distinct subsections.
-One way of doing this is to return the intermediate values from our `section` parsers and construct the value at the end:
+One way of doing this is to return the intermediate values from our `section` parsers and construct the `Config` value at the end, once we have all three of its fields:

 ~~~.haskell
 configParser :: IniParser Config